jxmot/Toolbox/XAMPP.md

     `mklink /j c:\XAMPP\htdocs\projectb D:\projects\web\customer-X\new-site`

-3. While XAMPP is running and Apache has been started use your browser and go to -
+3. While XAMPP is running and Apache has been started use your browser and go to (*replace* `localhost` *with your PC's IP address*) -

     `http://localhost/projecta/`

     `http://localhost/projectb/`

 NOTE: The "junctions" are permanent until deleted from the `c:\XAMPP\htdocs` folder.
 You **must** use rmdir to remove the junction.